-While recent guidance from the Department of Labor makes clear that employees, including LGBTQ employees, can take leave to care for a child for whom the employee is serving as a parent, even if there is not a legal or biological relationship to the child, the FMLA has a significant shortcoming for same-sex couples.
-Because federal law does not recognize same-sex relationships, the FMLA does not require employers to provide an employee leave to care for a same-sex partner or spouse.
+While recent guidance from the Department of Labor makes clear that employees, including LGBTQ+ employees, can take leave to care for a child for whom the employee is serving as a parent, even if there is not a legal or biological relationship to the child, the FMLA has a significant shortcoming for couples in domestic partnerships.
+The FMLA does not require employers to provide an employee leave to care for a same- or different-sex domestic partner.

 - Family and Medical Leave Inclusion Act

 What Employers Can Do

 Regardless of whether state law raises the floor of medical leave benefits, private employers are free to develop more comprehensive medical leave policies.

 Recognizing the role of competitive employment benefits in attracting and retaining a competitive workforce, many private sector employers provide more comprehensive benefits than those required by law.
 The HRC Workplace Equality Program measures employers that extend FMLA-type leave to employees with domestic partners.

 - When defining the family members for which an employee is eligible to take leave, employers should make sure such definitions include domestic partners as well as the children of a domestic partner, regardless of biological or adoptive status.